GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 When you make a change, that change will be applied to the current and all _later_ stages (with some exceptions, see "Changes between stages" section below).
 Every game interaction _should_ be handled.
 If this is not so, please submit a bug report!

-You can automatically create blueprints/a blueprint book of an assembly.
-See tooltips on the Assembly Settings buttons for more info.
+You can automatically create blueprints/a blueprint book of an assembly via the Assembly Settings window.

-Opening an entity's gui will show an "Assembly info" gui on the right, with more info/actions on a specific entity.
+Opening an entity's gui will show an "Assembly info" window on the right, with more info/actions on a specific entity.

 See below for full details on interactions.